Best Compression Boots 2026: Compared Head-to-Head

 - Still a significant investment at $599

-Therabody — the company behind Theragun — entered the compression market with the RecoveryAir line, and the Prime model is a strong contender.
+Therabody, the company behind Theragun, entered the compression market with the RecoveryAir line, and the Prime model competes directly with the Normatec.
 It offers fast inflation cycles, decent customization through the Therabody app, and a sleek boot design that’s comfortable to wear.

 The RecoveryAir Prime uses overlapping chambers for smooth compression transitions, and the Therabody app provides guided recovery sessions.
 If you’re already in the Therabody ecosystem (owning a Theragun, for example), having everything in one app is a nice convenience.

-At $599, it’s $100 less than the Normatec 3, but offers fewer intensity levels (4 vs 7) and less granular zone control.
-It’s a solid system, but the Normatec edges it out on customization.
+At $599, it’s $200 less than the Normatec 3, but offers fewer intensity levels (4 vs 7) and less granular zone control.
+The Normatec has more intensity levels and finer zone control.

 3. Air Relax Plus